hyperrixel/pwm_test/README.md

 ## Fine tuning

-You can set some variables to personalyse the control flow oy the PWM test.
+You can set some variables to personalyse the controll flow oy the PWM test.

 - ` FREQUENCY ` Frequency in Hz for both controller directions.
-One side of setting the frequency are the customization needs of your script and the other side is the frequency of the PWM controler.
+One side of setting the frequency are the customization needs of your script and the other side is the frequency of the PWM controller.
 It's a good practice to use an oscilloscope if you want to really fine tune this value.

 - ` GPIO_PINS ` List of GPIO pins in board style.
 This constant is used only by ` setuppins() ` function.
 Both the constant and function are rarely used in real world if you don't understand the reason of it it's definitely a good practice if you don't use them at all.